 One of the really great things about this insulated dog jacket is that it isn’t really thick – because you don’t want to wear layers that keep you too warm for the weather conditions (that could put you at risk of over-heating, even in winter!).

-This means that while this jacket provides you with a nice insulated wind-proof layer, when the temperature drops and you need even more warmth, then you can wear the Loft jacket layered up with other dog apparel, such as Kurgo’s K9 Core Sweater, which is shown in some of the images in this jacket review, and I have also reviewed on the blog.
+So, while this jacket provides you with a nice insulated wind-proof layer, when the temperature drops and you need even more warmth, you can wear the Loft jacket layered up with other dog apparel.